kirthikasri/Web2BQ/Readme.txt

 Scraper to BigQuery
-#Description
-This project scrapes data from a website, publishes it into Google Pub/Sub, and then loads it into Google BigQuery
+This project scrapes the data from a website, publishes it into Google Pub/Sub, and then loads it into Google BigQuery
 #Setup
 #Prerequisites
 Python 3.7